OBOFoundry/OBOFoundry.github.io/README.md

 Note that joe randoms cannot just come in and update things.
 Anyone with a github ID can make [pull request](https://help.github.com/articles/using-pull-requests/)
 (aka PR).
 It is up to the OBO team whether the PR may be merged or rejected.

-Note that if you make a syntax error whilst editing, then the travis check will fail.
+Note that if you make a syntax error whilst editing, then the GitHub Actions check will fail.
 Your PR will have a big red X next to it, in which case the OBO team will not merge your PR.
 Don't worry, all you have to do is make further edits to fix the syntax error.